 The school is not responsible for any loss or damage of personal property.
 Personal belongings should be clearly marked with the student's name.
 Lost items are usually placed on the lost and found rack located in the hall beyond the cafeteria.
 Due to the volume of lost items collected in the past, we cannot store them for an indefinite period.
 Therefore, at the end of each semester, all unclaimed items will be donated to charity.
-Please check the lost and found area as soon as you realize an item has been lost at school.

 Please do not send toys or valuables to school with your child.
-Students are not allowed to bring electronic devices.
 If you choose to send a cellular phone to school with your child, it must remain turned off and stored in his/her backpack at all times.
-If the child has the phone displayed during school, the phone will be removed and parents will be notified.
-The cell phone will be kept in the office to be picked up by a parent.
+If the child has the phone displayed during school, the phone will be removed, kept in the office and parents will be notified to pick up the phone.